bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 <div class="release-feature-authors">authors: @mockersf, @YohDeadfall</div>

 Bevy has been updated to use Rust 2021.
-This means we can take advantage of the new Cargo feature resolver by default (which the new WGPU version requires).
-Make sure you update your projects to Rust 2021 or you will need to manually enable the new feature resolver!
+This means we can take advantage of the new Cargo feature resolver by default (which both Bevy and the new wgpu version require).
+Make sure you update your crates to Rust 2021 or you will need to manually enable the new feature resolver with `resolver = "2" in your Cargo.toml.

 ```toml
 [package]